 To end users

 If you are an end user with a registered Profile Q conformant product, the product will remain conformant until the manufacturer decides to withdraw the Declaration of Conformance.
 Existing Profile Q conformant products, however, will remain interoperable with other Profile Q conformant products regardless of whether a declaration of conformance is withdrawn by the manufacturer.
 ONVIF recommends that users of a Profile Q device in factory default state quickly set an administrator password, which would require authentication for all ONVIF commands in the operational state.

 ONVIF recommends following local regulations, industry best practices and staying on top of updates from the marketplace.

-The following web page, ONVIF Recommendations for Cybersecurity Best Practices for IP-based Physical Security Products, sets out general, non-exhaustive recommendations for best practices within cybersecurity.
-This page, however, should not be considered as the only source or guideline to combat cybersecurity threats.
-ONVIF recommends following industry best practices and staying on top of updates from the marketplace and your product manufacturer.
+ONVIF has outlined a general, non-exhaustive set of recommendations for best practices within cybersecurity.
+The recommendations should not be considered as the only source or guideline to combat cybersecurity threats.

 The ONVIF Network Interface Specifications include support for TLS (Transport Layer Security), a secure communication protocol that allows ONVIF devices with that feature to communicate with clients across a network in a way that protects against tampering and eavesdropping.